bhaskar24/Classification_of_SD_OCT_Using_LBP/README.md

 	* Required files:
 		* NLM.m
 			> For NLM of each frame individually
+		* bound_extension.m
-			> bound_extension.m----> For extending/mirroring boundary pixels for NLM
+			> For extending/mirroring boundary pixels for NLM
+		* GetPSNR and psdnoise.m
-			> GetPSNR and psdnoise.m----> For calculating PSNR value
+			> For calculating PSNR value

 * flattenVolume.m
 ---------------Will do image flattening and Alignement of  each frames in whole volume and write _FA in other file.